-Quicksilver will implement Interchain Accounts (ICA) to perform critical functions of the protocol.
-For example, stakers would enjoy all the benefits of staking on other networks without leaving QuickSilver.
+Quicksilver has implemented Interchain Accounts (ICA) to perform critical functions of the protocol.
+For example, stakers enjoy all the benefits of staking on other networks without leaving QuickSilver.
 How?
-The Host chain (Quiksilver) will create a deposit and withdraw account on the Controller chain (i.e., Juno) to handle staking rewards for the delegators.
+The Host chain (Quiksilver) creates a deposit and withdraw account on the Controller chain (i.e., Juno) to handle staking rewards for the delegators.

 The Interchain Accounts module enables Cosmos chains to perform specific tasks from chain A to chain B without leaving chain A. The Cosmos Hub, Osmosis, Juno, and Stargaze are the Zones to be onboarded at Genesis, all leveraging ICA.

-At the moment, if stakers want to use DeFi applications, they must unbond their stake, which means they will lose staking rewards and possibly airdrops.
+With traditional staking, if stakers want to use DeFi applications, they must unbond their stake, which means they will lose staking rewards and possibly airdrops.
 Still, they will opt out of their governance rights if they use these assets on a liquid staking protocol.
-QuickSilver Fixes this!

 The features mentioned above will rely on Interchain Queries to work.
 Interchain Queries (ICQs) function as follows: a Requesting Chain asks for information from the Target Chain.
 A relayer sends this request to the Target Chain, which replies by providing proof and information to the Requesting Chain.
 When liquid staking on Quicksilver, your assets are sent from your wallet to a Quicksilver "account" on the native chain, meaning that your assets don't need to go to Quicksilver to use them; this avoids concentrating assets on the protocol and adds an extra security measure.